ulyssa/iamb.chat/src/configure.md

 You can add custom keybindings in `macros` subsections, which describes the Vim modes to map the commands to, the input keys you want to map, and the keys that you want it to then run.
-These keybindings behave like macros when a count is given, and will repeat the target key sequnce *n* times.
+These keybindings behave like macros when a count is given, and will repeat the target key sequence *n* times.

 For example, you could use the following to map `jj` to `<Esc>` in Insert mode and `V` to `<C-W>m` in Normal and Visual mode: